 “CIRI wanted to develop a building that was not just about a square office space,” says Chad Nugent, Project Manager for CIRI.
 “It was very important to reduce glare, solar gain and the feeling of hot spots.”

-Along with other technologies such as light diffusing and vacuum insulated panels, over 13,000 square feet of View Smart Glass is installed on the majority of the vertical glazing of the south, west, and east façades.
+Along with other technologies such as light diffusing and vacuum insulated panels, over 13,000 square feet of View Smart Windows are installed on the majority of the vertical glazing of the south, west, and east façades.

 “The low sun angle presents glare issues for building occupants,” says James Dougherty, Managing Principal for RIM Architects.
 “If you want to enjoy the view but not have the glare, it presents a real challenge.
-So, View Smart Glass, through its automatic controls can regulate the glare, but still preserve the fantastic view of this land that we love.”
+So, View Smart Windows, through their automatic controls can regulate the glare, but still preserve the fantastic view of this land that we love.”

 “The views from the building are just absolutely gorgeous,” says Brian Stump, Architect for RIM Architects.
 “Not having to pull down shades in front of that view is just going to be fantastic for the occupants.”